vrslev/auto-typing-final/README.md

 ## VS Code Extension

-The extension uses LSP bundled with the CLI.
+The extension uses LSP server bundled with the CLI.
 To get started, add `auto-typing-final` to your project:

 ```sh
 uv add auto-typing-final --dev